-mysql-js> dba.createCluster('testCluster', {'localAddress':'icadmin@ic-1:33061'} localAddress can be defined manually, but the port used must be one MySQL is listening on, as defined by bind_address.
+'''

+mysql-js> dba.createCluster('testCluster', {'localAddress':'icadmin@ic-1:33061'}

+'''

 If you are using the MYSQL communication stack, the localAddress value is generated automatically using the same network address as the MySQL server.
 An extra internal port/address is not required.
-See Section 7.5.9, "Configuring the Group Replication Communication Stack".
+See Section 8.5.9, "Configuring the Group Replication Communication Stack".